asanchezba/MATLAB/00_Variables/README.md

 ### Recording a MATLAB session

-The ***diary('Name')*** function records a MATLAB session and creates a file containing the keyboard inputs and the outputs. * *'Name'* * indicates the name of the file in which the session will be recorded.
+The ***diary('Name')*** function records a MATLAB session and creates a file containing the keyboard inputs and the outputs. * *Name* * indicates the name of the file in which the session will be recorded.

 ```matlab
 % Diary function